Mason’s Patent Nov. 30th 58 “Christmas Mason”

 Provenance: Jerry McCann Collection

 Here is a rather exciting and popular variation of the Mason’s Patent Nov.
 30th 1858 jar that was made by the Ball Brothers in Muncie, Indiana.
-We have quite a few Mason and Ball jars in our museum.
+We have quite a few Mason and Ball jars in our museum Jar Gallery.

-Support Images: Lot 7414: Two Different Christmas Mason’s Patent 58 pints.
+Support Images: Auction Lot 7414: Two different Christmas Mason’s Patent 58 pints.
 Blue aqua and green aqua.
 One has a Sun-Moon-Star logo zinc cap, the other has a Boyd’s lettered cap.
 Sparkling glass with nice crude character.
 No damage.
 Strong embossing.
 Late 1800s.
 Scarce – Greg Spurgeon, North American Glass

 Support: Reference to Fruit Jar Annual 2020 – The Guide to Collecting Fruit Jars by Jerome J. McCann

 Support: Reference to Red Book #11, the Collector’s Guide to Old Fruit Jars by Douglas M. Leybourne, Jr.